- Rent Control / Increase Limitations. New Hampshire state landlords can raise rent only after the lease has ended.

 How Often Can Rent Be Increased?

 New Hampshire does not regulate how often a landlord can increase rent.

 Laws Regarding Late Fees

-The state of New Hampshire has no legislation regarding late fees.
+The state of New Hampshire has no laws regarding late fees.

-The state provides no guidance on how much a landlord may charge tenants for bounced checks.
+The state provides no specific guidance on how much a landlord may charge tenants for bounced checks.

-New Hampshire has no legislation regarding rent control.
-A 1981 ruling made by the NH Supreme Court determined that local municipality’s powers are limited to those allowed by the state.
-It was determined that towns have no authority to enact rent control measures (New Hampshire Supreme Court 1981).
+New Hampshire has no laws regarding rent control.
+A 1981 ruling made by the New Hampshire Supreme Court determined that local municipalities powers are limited to those allowed by the state.
+It was determined that towns have no authority to enact rent control measures.
+(New Hampshire Supreme Court 1981)